Abraomukas/HackerRank/README.md

 - **1 <= length(a), length(b) <= 50**
 - Strings **a** and **b** consist of English alphabetic characters.
-- The comparison should NOT be case sensitive.
+- The comparison should NOT be case-sensitive.

 ## Sample input 0